CyberFlameGO/cheatsheets/poudriere-armv6-howto.md

 You are welcome to skip setting it up yourself and use my own public repository in addition to the official ones.
 Keep in mind that the binary packages are not signed or fingerprinted and you cannot know exactly what code was compiled. **Obviously, using untrusted sources is not a good idea**, even if I promise that the packages are clean and compiled straight from the official ports tree with mostly default options.
 However, if you're just tinkering with an isolated machine and not builing a production system off of them, you should be fine.
 I use them for my Raspberry Pi modules.

-You can see what packages are available here: <http://pkg.esspr.net/packages.txt>
+You can see what packages are available here: <http://pkg.esspr.net/packages.txt> (updated hourly)

 Proceed at your own risk, you have been warned.